 But the argument falls short when we know people can easily get the same dose of EPA and DHA from non-concentrated forms in just a tablespoon of liquid fish oil.
 Furthermore, a liquid fish oil should be no less palatable than consuming fish oil capsules.
 If the oil is truly fresh, it should have no fishy taste or smell and should be easy to add into juices and smoothies.

 So, if natural liquid fish oils provide as much EPA and DHA as concentrated omega-3 products, why is the industry increasingly leaning towards concentrates as the wave of the future?

 Money of course, is a big part of the equation.
 It is more expensive to invest in high quality, fresh fish oil than concentrated capsules that can be produced relatively cheaply and have an extended shelf-life of many years.

 Physicians and dietitians agree that eating fresh fruits and vegetables is superior to taking a multivitamin every day.
 That same principle goes for fish oil.
-Eat fish five to six times a week or use fresh, natural fish oil in liquid form.
+Eat fish five to six times a week or use a fresh, natural fish oil in liquid form for the best omega-3 sources.
 Those two options are less expensive and more likely to improve your health than highly processed, concentrated omega-3 pills.

 Dry eye complaints are on the rise worldwide.
 Many risk factors – including aging and…